Pacific Dawn deck plans

 Each of the Pacific Dawn cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Dawn staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-ms Pacific Dawn (built 1991 as “Regal Princess”, last refurbished in 2017) is one of the P and O Australia cruise ships – together with Pacific Explorer (2017), Pacific Aria (2015), Pacific Eden (2015), Pacific Jewel and Pacific Pearl (CMV Columbus).
+ms Pacific Dawn (built 1991 as “Regal Princess”, last refurbished in 2017) is one of the P and O Australia cruise ships – together with Pacific Explorer (2017), Pacific Aria (2015) and Pacific Jewel.
 Pacific Dawn cruise ship was previously operated under the name Regal Princess (between 1991 and 2007, link to the 2014 ship) as part of the Princess Cruises fleet.

 P and O Pacific Dawn cruise ship deck plan has a total of 798 staterooms for 1596 passengers (max capacity is 1915 guests) served by 660 crew/staff, 11 passenger decks (out of 13) with 4 restaurants, 8 bars, 2 swimming pools, 4 jacuzzies, 9 elevators.
 Most of the P&O Australia “mini cruises to nowhere” in the Pacific Dawn itinerary program are specially themed offers.
 The list of most often offered themed cruises includes music, sports (fitness, Yoga), health, comedy, also “food and wine” themed.
 These voayges have a different programming as activities and even entertainment, featuring boot camp classes, arts-crafts, cookery or comedy workshops and demonstrations, with guest speakers and media presentations included in the P&O AU fares.